filecoin-project/devgrants/open-grant-proposals/open-proposal-gateway.md

 **Filecoin gateway for access to bloXroute BDN.**

+1. The fully functional gateway software which could be directly installed.
+2. The codebase is open-sourced and dual-licensed under MIT and APACHE2 licenses.
+3. Well-documented Deployment Document, User-Guide.

 The work involves the following:

 - Integration with p2p protocol of Filecoin blockchain;
-    - Conversion of messages from Filecoin p2p protocol to bloXroute BDN p2p protocol;
+- Conversion of messages from Filecoin p2p protocol to bloXroute BDN open-sourced p2p protocol;
 - Block compression and faster propagation;
 - Faster transaction propagation;
 - Testing;
 - Docker container to run software in docker environment;
 - PyPi package for software install using `pip` package manager;
 - Documentation.

 ## Development Roadmap